vulogov/rust_dynamic/README.md

 ## How to serialize and deserialize dynamically-typed values

 There are two serialization formats that rust_dynamic presently supports: JSON and Bincode.
+If you are serialize to Biuncode, specail provisioning (wrapping) for objects holding JSON's will be done.

 | Function name | Description |
 |---|---|